 Wine Under the Oaks at Boone Hall Plantation is 1-5 p.m.
 Dec.
-4. Admission includes wine samples, bubbles from Biltmore Estate, desserts from Cypress of Charleston, food and wine pairing samples, wine and cooking demonstrations with some of Charleston’s finest chefs and a live performance by legendary jazz saxophonist Tom Scott and the La Express.
+3. Admission includes wine samples, bubbles from Biltmore Estate, desserts, food and wine pairing samples, wine and cooking demonstrations with some of Charleston’s finest chefs and a live performance by Charlton Singleton and Friends.
 Also, see the plantation home decorated in all its holiday finest.
-Advance tickets are $48.50 each.
+Advance tickets are $52 each.

 Several theaters around the Charleston area have special holiday-themed plays and musicals:

-- “The Kris Kross: A Merry Madcap Mystery” – Nov.
-25 to Dec.
-27 at Black Fedora Comedy Mystery Theatre, 164 Church St. in Charleston.
+- “The Kris Kross: A Merry Madcap Mystery” – Thanksgiving through New Year’s at Black Fedora Comedy Mystery Theatre, 164 Church St. in Charleston.

 Holiday Parades: City of Charleston parade is 2 p.m.
 Dec.
-4 along Broad, King and Calhoun streets, ending with Santa’s arrival at Marion Square.
+3 along Broad, King and Calhoun streets, ending with Santa’s arrival at Marion Square where the tree of lights in the center of the park will come to life after dark.
 More than 3,000 participate in the Summerville Christmas parade through the historic downtown at 2 p.m. on Dec.
-11. The North Charleston Christmas parade and festival is 3-8 p.m.
+10. The North Charleston Christmas parade and festival is 3-8 p.m.
 Dec.
-3 around Park Circle and includes children’s activities, craft and food vendors and live musical performances.
+2 around Park Circle and includes children’s activities, craft and food vendors and live musical performances.
 The Town of Mount Pleasant features more than 100 floats parading down Coleman Boulevard in its parade, which ends with a tree lighting and fireworks at 5:30 p.m. on Dec.
-11.
+10.

 Book your spot on the Keep the Light Shinin’ Holiday Dinner Cruise with Charleston Harbor Tours.
 Celebrate the holiday in Lowcountry style aboard The Carolina Queen.
 This event features a buffet dinner, cruise around the Charleston harbor and music by The Plantation Singers.
 Cruises are Nov.
-26 and Dec.
-3, 16, 17 and 26.
+25, Dec.
+2, 15, 22 and 23.